Bill Pringle

 Assuming you have a web server running on your computer, you need to determine its IP address.
 Since I usually have a Command window open, I simply run the "ipconfig" command.
 It will probably be something like 192.168.x.y.
 You also will want to create a directory on your web server for the eBooks you want to download.
 I have a subdirectory stanza on my web server.

-I can then use my browser and type the address: http://Addr/stanza/.
+I can then use my browser and type the address: http://Addr/ebooks/.
 This should display a web page displaying the files in that directory.
-(I have an index.html page in the /stanza/ directory with links to the various files that I want to download, so that is what I see.
+(I have an index.html page in the /ebooks/ directory with links to the various files that I want to download, so that is what I see.
 If you don't create a web page, you will probably just see a list of files.)

 If your browser displays something other than an error message, then your handheld can see your local web server.
 Next you want to store whatever eBooks you wish to install in that directory.
-Within Stanza, select Get Books, and then click on Downloads buttons at the top of the page.
-Click on the Plus Button, and you will be prompted to enter a URL.
-You want to enter: http://Addr/stanza/Ebook, where Ebook is the name of the eBook file.
-I am going to upload several eBooks, I usually select all and then copy the URL so I can paste it for the other books.
-When you click on the Download button, Stanza should download your eBook into its local library.
-Repeat this process for each eBook you have placed in your /stanza/ directory.
+Use whatever means your reader provides to select an eBook to download, and you should be prompted to enter a URL.
+You want to enter: http://Addr/ebooks/Ebook, where Ebook is the name of the eBook file.
+(Don't forget the file extension.)
+If I am going to upload several eBooks, I usually select all and then copy the URL so I can paste it for the other books.
+When you click on the Download button, your reader should download your eBook into its local library.
+Repeat this process for each eBook you have placed in your /ebooks/ directory.

 There are many places where you can find the text of books and other documents for creating eBooks.
 Probably the biggest and best source is Project Gutenberg, which has a huge collection of public domain documents in various formats.
 Originally the collection had only text files, but now you can find HTML versions as well as eBooks.
 (I didn't care for the eBooks they had, and instead created my own eBooks.)
 If you can find a good HTML file, that is probably the best file to use for creating eBooks.